Nimzyow/blog/README.md

 1 - Clone repo
 2 - npm i
 3 - build project
-4 - Use terraform to create bucket only
+4 - Assume role.
+Permission for cloudfront distribution creation, s3 bucket creation for dev/staging 5 - Use terraform to create bucket only
-5 - push artifacts to bucket
+6 - push artifacts to bucket
-6 - Use terraform to apply everything else
+7 - Use terraform to apply everything else

 production branch:
 1 - Clone repo
 2 - npm i
 3 - build project
-4 - Use terraform to create bucket only FOR STAGING
+4 - Assume role.
+Permission for cloudfront distribution creation, s3 bucket creation for dev/staging 5 - Use terraform to create bucket only FOR STAGING
-5 - push artifacts to STAGING bucket
+6 - push artifacts to STAGING bucket
-6 - Use terraform to apply everything else to STAGING environment (staging for cloudfront, policies etc.. ) 7 - Use terraform to create bucket only for PRODUCTION 8 - push artifacts to PRODUCTION bucket
+7 - Use terraform to apply everything else to STAGING environment (staging for cloudfront, policies etc.. ) 8 - Use terraform to create bucket only for PRODUCTION 9 - push artifacts to PRODUCTION bucket
-9 - Use terraform to apply everything else to PRODUCTION environment
+10 - Use terraform to apply everything else to PRODUCTION environment